datafiniti/use-cases/README.md

-# use-cases
-## Datafiniti Use-Cases Repository – Overview
+# Datafiniti Use-Cases Repository – Overview

 The **Datafiniti Use-Cases** repository is a technical onboarding hub that provides runnable code examples for all four Datafiniti APIs **Property, People, Business, and Product** so customers can move from API access to production workflows quickly.